SuperDARNCanada/borealis_postprocessors/README.md

 Contains the data processing chain, for all processing stages.

 #### core
-The main classes in this module are BaseConvert, ProcessAntennasIQ2Bfiq, ProcessBfiq2Rawacf, and ProcessAntennasIQ2Rawacf, and ConvertFile.
+The main classes in this module are BaseConvert, AntennasIQ2Bfiq, Bfiq2Rawacf, AntennasIQ2Rawacf, and ConvertFile.
 These classes handle their respective processing between data levels.
 Additionally, BaseConvert handles restructuring between file structures, using pyDARNio.

 #### exceptions
 Contains all exceptions that the package will throw.